Scientology: The Operating Thetan levels

 The degrees above the level of Clear are called "Operating Thetan" or OT.
-Hubbard described there as being 15 OT levels, although had only completed eight of these during his lifetime.
-OT levels nine to 15 have not been reached by any Scientologist; in 1988 the Church stated that OT levels nine and ten would only be released when certain benchmarks in the Church's expansion had been achieved.
+Hubbard described there being 15 OT levels, although he had only completed eight of these during his lifetime.
+OT levels nine to 15 have not been reached by any Scientologist.
+In 1988 the Scientology organization stated that OT levels nine and ten would only be released when certain benchmarks in its expansion had been achieved.
+The Church of Scientology has gone to considerable length to try to maintain the secrecy of the texts, but they remain widely available on the internet.
+This is partly due to litigation involving Scientology, whereby the Fishman Affidavit was leaked to the public.
+Materials have also been passed on to other sources and made available by publishers such as the media organization WikiLeaks.